-API (Optional)

-Oracles (careful not to talk about the Sun Systems ORACLE)

 Data Inputs and Outputs

 Introduction

 When interacting with the environment, smart contracts may take input from internal and external data sources such as other smart contracts and webservers.
 They may also provide output to other sources such as local and external PDLs and webservers.